alvsierra286/Optimization-over-efficient-set-for-BOMILP-instances/README.md

 ## Input File
 Next is shown the format of the bi-objective mixed integer linear instances provided in this repository.

 Problem example:

 ![Images](/Images/Example.jpg)

+Linear function to be optimized over the efficient set:

 ![Images](/Images/Obj_fun_example.jpg)

 Description of the input file: